It’s easy to find vegan recipes.

 Dealing with being vegan in a non-vegan world?
 That’s the hard part.

-The Joyful Vegan is here to help.
+Colleen’s new book, The Joyful Vegan, is here to help.

-It’s not because there’s nothing to eat.
 It’s not because there isn’t enough protein in plants.

 Colleen is a regular contributor to National Public Radio and has appeared on The Food Network and PBS.